micahchoo/staging-nw/Portfolio/UI UX/_posts/2018-01-01-Carpooling-Unalone-Karwaan.md

 ---
 layout: post
 title: 'Carpooling Unalone - Karwaan'
-caption:  User research about Carpooling in India
+caption:  User research and app prototype for Carpooling in India
 description: >
   A classroom project doing user research about Carpooling in India leading to a design
 date: '01-10-2018'